-Matching Contribution.
-Each payroll period, if you are not an Excluded Employee for matching contribution purposes, the Employer will make a matching contribution equal to 100% of your elective deferrals for that payroll period.
-Your Employer will not match your elective deferrals in excess of 5% of your Compensation for such payroll period.
-Matching contributions are not made for any payroll period in which you do not have any elective deferrals.
+Safe Harbor Matching Contribution.
+In order to maintain "safe harbor" status, if you are not an Excluded Employee for safe harbor contributions purposes, the Employer will make a safe harbor matching contribution equal to 100% of your elective deferrals that do not exceed 5% of your compensation for each payroll period.
+This safe harbor matching contribution is 100% vested (see the Article in this SPD entitled "Vesting").